Mel B Granted Restraining Order, Claims Stephen Belafonte Beat And Blackmailed Her

 — Daily Mail Celebrity (@DailyMailCeleb) April 4, 2017

 Many of Stephen Belafonte’s alleged abuses have been reported by TMZ based on information obtained in Mel B’s restraining order paperwork.
-One of the earliest abuses reported by Mel happened on the night of her Dancing With The Stars finale in 2007.
+One of the earliest abuses reported by Mel happened on the night of her Dancing with the Stars finale in 2007.
 The former Spice Girl claims that after the live show was over, Stephen choked her and slammed her to the ground because any time Mel B achieved any level of success, her allegedly abusive husband would “beat me down to let me know he was in charge.”

 The abuse didn’t stop there either.
-In July 2012 while taping the X Factor, Mel B says that Stephen Belafonte punched her in the face during a jealous rage and she suffered a split lip.
+In July of 2012, while taping The X Factor, Mel B says that Stephen Belafonte punched her in the face during a jealous rage, and she suffered a split lip.
 She was supposed to film a segment with Usher but couldn’t do that due to the injury.
 When Mel confronted Stephen for injuring her face and asked him how she was going to do the taping now, he accused her of flirting with Usher and trying to sleep with him.

 Just a month later, Stephen Belafonte allegedly hit Mel B in the face again, also with a closed fist.
 That time, Mel says she was hit and pushed into the carpet, causing a big carpet burn scab on her face.
 That time around, Mel took to Twitter to post a picture of her face but instead of pointing fingers at her husband, she claimed to have fallen down while running in heels.